onattech/QuranJSON/README.md

 # QuranJSON
-The Glorious Quran with Uthmani Text in JSON format.
+The Glorious Quran with the Uthmani Text in JSON format.